Bandera2014/GitHubTutorial/README.md

 This is the most preferred method mainly for initializing a new project from scratch that is already added to git.
 You can create a new project easier this way and keep up with additions that you have for your project without worrying about initialization.

 ### To start a new repository
-- Go to your github
+- Go to your Github
 - Left-Click on the plus dropdown icon which up in the top left corner of the screen.

 <br><kbd><img src='images/02newrepo.png'><br><i>Figure 5.1: New repo selection.</i></kbd><br>